LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

           - `<committees>`
             -	Container for committees associated with the action.
 A `<committees>` element may include the following children:
                 -	`<item>`
                     -	Container for a committee associated with the action.
-An `<item>` element may include the following children:
+An `<item>` element is repeatable and may include the following children:
                         -	`<url>`
                             -	A referrer URL to the committee or subcommittee in the API.
 Documentation for the committee endpoint is available [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/CommitteeEndpoint.md).
                         -	`<systemCode>`
-                            -	A code associated with the committee or subcommittee used to match items in Congress.gov with the committee or subcommittee.
+                            -	Unique ID value for the committee or subcommittee.
                         -	`<name>`
                             -	The name of the committee or subcommittee associated with the action.
           -	`<recordedVotes>`